 End of Life / Recycle or compost packaging

-Our Lavender Foaming Hand Soap Refill Tablets use Coconut and Sunflower Seed Oils as the base vegetable oils for the soap.
+Our Foaming Hand Soap Refill Tablets use Coconut and Sunflower Seed Oils as the base vegetable oils for the soap.
 This combination gives us a beautiful, full, rich lather that cleans without drying your skin.

 Potassium Cocoate: This is the chemical name of saponified (that is, 'made into soap') coconut oil.
 It's the chemical that grabs onto both dirt and water to do the cleaning.